torvalds/linux/Documentation/filesystems/qnx6.rst

 for the target (QNX is used on quite a range of embedded systems) platform running on a different endianness.

-The Linux driver handles endianness transparently.
+The GNU/Linux driver handles endianness transparently.
 (LE and BE)

 Blocks
 ------